 We can however talk of a ‘time lag dilemma’.
 The majority of society acknowledges the urgency to address the challenge of non-sustainable development, but on the other hand, curriculum reforms are extremely slow.
 The result is that graduates still do not, or insufficiently, have the necessary knowledge and competencies to apply themselves to the required changes.

-The contributions by the Institute for bridging this gap are primarily focused on higher education based on the expertise and experience of the founding members.
+The contributions by the Institute for bridging this gap are primarily focused on higher education based on the expertise and experience of members.